 Encompasses activities related to park-wide administrative, managerial, and support functions, as well as safety and planning.
 In addition, this division is responsible for working with external constituencies in order to develop valuable park partnerships.

 Chief, Interpretation and Visitor Services - Tom VandenBerg

 Science and Resource Management

-Chief of Resource Management - VACANT
+Chief of Resource Management - Herbert Young, Jr.

 Resource management encompasses activities related to the management, preservation, and protection of a variety of natural communities and processes, historic structures, cultural landscapes, museum artifacts, and archaeological sites.
 Natural resource programs include, ecosystem monitoring, research, restoration efforts, species-specific management initiatives, wildland fire management, National Environmental Policy Act (NEPA) management, and general resource protection.
 Cultural resource management programs protect a legacy of American Indian, Mexican, and European-American heritage.

 Visitor & Resource Protection

 Chief, Visitor and Resource Protection - Rick Gupman